chrisdaaz/static-web-scholcomm/content/tutorials/static-site-generators.md

 Files and folders account for the materiality of static websites before and after they are built.
 Traditional websites, on the other hand, are databases and servers that _dynamically_ responds to requests from a content management system or web browser.

 Static site generators do not use content management systems.
 They don't have a graphical user interface and they don't need a database.
-As far as we're concerned, they're a command we execute in a termal that performs a transformation on a set of files and folders.
+As far as we're concerned, they're a command we execute in a terminal that performs a transformation on a set of files and folders.

 The files and folders we use to _build_ the website are diffent than the files and folders we use to _publish_ the website.
-Most of our work is concerned with a working directiry of files and folders.
+Most of our editing and management of the site is within a working directory of files and folders.
 Once we're ready, we run a command in our terminal and the static site generator handles the _tranformation_ between the our _working directory_ of files and folders and our _output directory_ of ready-to-publish website files.

 Here's a comparison between the files and folders for a basic hugo project, before and after transformation (the default _output_ directory in a Hugo project is called `public`):